Adari-Harsha/Lid_Driven_Cavity_Flow-/README.md

 Velocity Field: A plot visualizing the velocity field within the unit square domain at the final time T.
 ◦
 Pressure Field: A plot showing the pressure distribution within the unit square domain at the final time T.
-These plots will be shown on your screen.
-You can modify the script for further analysis or visualization and the files are stores in .rar because they are too to large upload independetly in github